mysociety/fixmystreet/customising/send_reports.md

 If you have access to your server and are comfortable using the command line, you can manually run the `send-reports` script.
-Normally you never need to do this -- because, as described above, FixMyStreet runs it using `crontab` every five minutes.
-But if you're investigating why reports aren't sending, you can run the script manually with the `--debug` option.
-As the script loops through each of the reports it's trying to send, it will try to print out useful detail for each attempt.
+Normally you never need to do this because, as described above, FixMyStreet runs it using `crontab` every five minutes.
+But if you're investigating why reports aren't sending, you can run the script manually.
+The `send-reports` script normally runs silently, that is, it produces no output (this is to prevent cron sending a logging email every time it runs, including the times there are no reports to send anyway).
+But if you want to see what's going on, you can use these options:

+   * the `--verbose` option prints out a summary of reports that did not get sent.
+Incidentally, this option is useful even in
+     <a href="{{ site.baseurl }}glossary/#production" class="glossary__link">production</a>,
+     because it causes cron to send a logging email containing this summary of failed-to-send reports if anything goes wrong.

+   * the `--debug` option prints out detail about the sending process as it is being attempted.
+As the script loops through each of the reports it's trying to send, it will try to print out useful information for each attempt.
 It also makes it clear if the script hasn't found *any* reports to send.

-Run this with:
+For example, to run `send-reports` with debugging output, do:

     bin/cron-wrapper send-reports --debug